mnemnion/imp/Forge/ArdForth/memory.md

 ##ID

 We provide a 64 bit checksum, that is the edition.
-It is not self-calculated, though Uruk will need this capability.
+It need not be self-calculated, though Uruk will need this capability.
 Checksums are not weighty operations.
 There's another 8 bytes gone.
 Cost of doing business.

 ##Count